WeblateOrg/weblate/docs/admin/backup.rst

 * Translation memory dump, in JSON format.
 * Weblate settings as :file:`settings.py`.
 * PostgreSQL database backup as :file:`database.sql`.

+The database backup are by default saved as plain text, but they also can be compressed or entirely skipped by using :setting:`DATABASE_BACKUP`.

 Version control repositories
 ++++++++++++++++++++++++++++